Introducing Ashete Bekere

 Hoping to run a slightly quicker time, Ashete was, nonetheless, delighted to complete back-to-back marathons wins and fully acknowledges the key role her training partners have played in her success.

-“My good results are down to the very strong group I train with,” she explains.
 “I train with a special group of ladies (including two-time Amsterdam Marathon winner Tadelech Bekele and Azmera Gebru and Azmera Abreha, who placed second and third in this year’s Paris Marathon).
 We are all similar in performance levels.
 We have good communication with each other, we help pass water to each other on training runs and push each other hard.”

 Passion for Fashion